Navahodads

-Navahodads were a roots rock band which formed in 1995.
-They were led by singer-songwriter and guitarist, Brendan Kibble, who had previously fronted Bam Balams (1984 - 1992), and founding mainstay, Tim Denny, on drums.
+Navahodads were a roots rock band formed in 1995 by singer-songwriter and guitarist, Brendan Kibble, previously of The Bam Balams with Karl Bergersen on bass, Tim Denny on drums and Michael Maunsell on lead guitar.
 The Navahodads released two albums, Mumbo Gumbo (1995) and Madame Mojo's (1998).
 The band's sound was described as Texas R&B, swamp rock, soul, and rock.

 Interest generated by their first album saw them tour Spain in 1996.
 For the tour they released a Spanish only single, "If It's Rockin' (Don't Bother Knockin')", on the Spanish label Louie Records.

 The band split up in 2003 when Kibble moved to the United States.
 The band had recorded an album's worth of new material in 2003, which to date remains unreleased.
 A critic summarised, "Imagine Buddy Guy on a road trip, swinging by Tony Joe White's place, calling on Doug Sahm, and they all go to party in New Orleans...that's the vibe of the Navahodads."